'Overrated!': Hawks' Young dealing with more playoff misery

-Young shot just 35% (14 of 40) during a pair of double-digit losses that put the Hawks in an 0-2 hole heading into Game 3 at State Farm Arena.
+Young shot just 35% (14 of 40) during a pair of double-digit losses that put the Hawks in an 0-2 hole heading into Game 3 Friday night at State Farm Arena.

 And the Boston fans let him have it, demonstrating they don't have a lot of respect for the 24-year-old point guard who is supposed to be one of the league's most dynamic young players.